bergercookie/mastert_present/PITCHME.md

 ## Review of SLAM Algorithms

-Can be divided based  according to the
+Can be divided according to
 - Map representation |
 - Processing scheme |